ApaxPhoenix/WebPy/README.md

 ## License

-WebPy is released under the MIT License.
+WebPy is released under the CC0-1.0 License.
 See [LICENSE](LICENSE) for details.